hajjboy95/ios10Keyboard/README.md

 ![alt tag](Swift3_tableviewcontroller/Screenshots/4.png)

-### add tableView as an outlet to your view controller
+### add tableView as an outlet to your view controller (if your adding the functionality to a UIView just replace IEHTableView to IEHView )

 ![alt tag](Swift3_tableviewcontroller/Screenshots/5.png)